 - Xing, M.-Y., Xu, S.-Z., & Shen, P. (2014).
 Effect of low-fat diet on breast cancer survival: a meta-analysis.
 Asian Pacific Journal of Cancer Prevention, 15(3), 1141-1144.

-- Patty’s Plant-Based Health Story (2015, written story) See also this interview: Nutrition for Breast Cancer – Interview with Cancer Survivor Patty Falo
+- Patty’s Plant-Based Health Story (2015) See also this interview: Nutrition for Breast Cancer – Interview with Cancer Survivor Patty Falo

 - Jessica Bowen: My Winning Battle with Breast Cancer (15 min video plus written story)

 - Cancer-Free without Chemo … Thanks to Dr. McDougall and Forks Over Knives – Kelly Binkoski (2013)

 - Ruth Heidrich: Defeats Cancer and Osteoporosis, Breast Cancer

 - Anneliese Moore: Breast Cancer Treated with Diet